beemarsh/cpp_dsa/sorting/README.md

 We have to use two loops.
-First traverse from **0** to **n-2** and in the inner loop traverse from **1 to n-1**
+First traverse from **0** to **n-2** and in the inner loop traverse from **1 to n-1** Find the minimum element and swap with the current active element.

 ```mermaid
 graph TD